 Class participation constitutes 10% of the final grade.
-Attendance required and is strongly encouraged at all lectures because students who do not attend lecture cannot participate in class discussions.
+Although attendance is not mandatory as specified by Hunter College, this course will consider attendance as contributing to the final grade.
+Therefore, attendance is strongly encouraged at all lectures.
+Students who do not attend lecture cannot participate in class discussions, short questions asked in class to gauge participation and progress in the class, and low impact short exercises, all of which must be done 'in person'.
 All students are expected to abide by the following policies when in lecture in order to provide a more respectful and productive learning environment.

-- All cell phones must be silenced.

-- Laptops are not permitted.

-- Texting and other non-class related smart phone activities are not allowed.
-Students should quietly excuse themselves from the lecture if substantial external electronic communication is required.
+- All cell phones must be silenced and should not be used for activities NOT strictly related to the course. - Laptops are not permitted. - Texting and other non-class related smart phone activities are not allowed.
+Students should quietly excuse themselves from the lecture if external electronic communication is required.